 To learn more about Catalog, read the documents mentioned below.

-Using Catalog details how Catalog works, describes how it relates to data feeds and metadata stores, and provides instructions for creating, viewing, and deleting catalogs.
+Using Catalog details how Catalog works, describes how it relates to data feeds, and provides instructions for creating, viewing, and deleting catalogs.

 Catalog Items provides an overview of how to add, update, and delete catalog data.